bkkrumov/asmt/ASMT.md

   const arr = [1, 2, 3];
   const newArr = [...arr, 4];  // Original array is unchanged
   ```

+- **Iterator Function**: Functions in JavaScript provide a way to loop over a collection of data, such as an array, string, or map, using the for...of loop.
+An iterator function must define a next() method that returns an object with two properties, value and done, indicating the current value and the end of the collection.

+- **Generator Function(func\*)**: Type of iterator that allows for more complex iteration logic and the ability to pause and resume the iteration at any point using the yield keyword.
+A generator function returns an iterator object, which can be used to iterate over the values generated by the function.

 - **First-Class Functions**: In FP, functions are first-class entities, meaning they can be assigned to variables, passed as arguments, and returned from other functions.